mglush/compiler-construction/README.md

   - Otherwise, outputs the line number on which an scan/parse error occurs.

 ## Project 2: Abstract Syntax Tree Builder
+- Chose AST as our Intermediate Code (IC) representation.
-- Wrote rules for each action in the context-free grammar in parser.y to build an abstract syntax tree during parsing process.
+- Wrote rules for each action in the context-free grammar in parser.y to build the AST during the parsing process.

 **Existing Files Modified**:
   - parser.y